Josephson-type oscillations in spin-orbit coupled Bose-Einstein condensates with nonlinear optical lattices: Linear spectrum and effective potential of the coupled systems

 \section{Linear spectrum and effective potential of the coupled systems}

 We have noted that the relative values of $k_s$ and $\Omega_0$ play a crucial role for the prediction of various solutions in the system.
 In presence of optical lattices one can expect interplay among lattice and SOC parameters.
-For better understanding the nature of solutions, we obtain the following energy-momentum relation using plane wave functions, $(\psi_a, \psi_b)=(u_0,v_0)\exp[k x-\omega(k)t]$ with momentum $k$,
+For better understanding of the nature of solutions, we obtain the following energy-momentum relation using plane wave solution, $(\psi_a, \psi_b)=(u_0,v_0)\exp[ik x-i\omega(k)t]$,

 Here, $k$ is the wave number and $\omega$ is the frequency of the plane wave.
-We obtain the contribution of LOL in the linear dispersion relation by taking Fourier cosine transform of $V_0 \cos( {2}k_l x)$.
-From the variation of $\omega_\pm $ with $k$ (Fig.\ref{fig1}) for $k_s^2<\Omega_0$ with(right panel) and without(left panel) optical lattices.
-We see that there are two distinct branches, namely, upper branch ($\omega_+$) and lower branch ($\omega_-$).
+We obtain the contribution of LOL in the linear dispersion relation by taking Fourier sine transform of $V_0 \cos( {2}k_l x)$ and then using the concept of Wigner-Seitz cell for construction of Brillouin zone\cite{r22}.
+From the variation of $\omega_\pm $ with $k$ (Fig.\ref{fig1}) for $k_s^2<\Omega_0$ see that there are two distinct branches, namely, upper branch ($\omega_+$, left panel) and lower branch ($\omega_-$, right panel).
 Interestingly, both the dispersion curves have single minimum.
 In presence of optical lattice discontinuities induce in the dispersion curve and the locations of these discontinuities depend on the wave number ($k_l$) of the lattice.
-For wave number $k$, the discontinuities appear at $k=\pm 2k_l$.
+For wave number $k$, the discontinuities appear at $k=\pm k_l$.
 Therefore, by choosing appropriate value of $k_l$ one can expect interesting dynamical behavior of the system.

 Dynamical behavior of solution in the center of mass frame of the coupled system is described by Eq.(\ref{eq8}).
-In analogy with $m\ddot{x}_c=-d V_{\rm eff}/dx_c$, Eq. (\ref{eq8}) can judiciously be used to find the following effective potential for a particular time.
+In analogy with $m\ddot{x}_0=-d V_{\rm eff}/dx_0$, Eq. (\ref{eq8}) can be used to find the following effective potential for a particular time.

-Understandably, $V_{\rm eff}$ describes effective potential that the stationary soliton faces.
-So the shape of the potential may vary with time since the parameters take different values at different times.
-The effective potential is periodic even in absence of optical lattices (left panel of Fig.\ref{fig2}).
-This indicates that center of mass always faces periodic potential in SOC BEC and its periodicity depends on strength of {spin-orbit} coupling.
-However, it becomes quasi-periodic in presence of OLs (right panel of Fig.\ref{fig2}).
-The nature of the effective potential sensitively depends on the soliton width and population imbalance parameter ($Z$).
-Particularly, it is prominent for a narrow soliton for $Z<1$.